Mysterious objects appear to be doing some damage to Saturn's "weirdest ring," scientists say.

 The F ring, which stands alone beyond the thick clump of Saturn's main rings, has long puzzled scientists.
 It was first discovered in the early 1980s by the Voyager probe.

-The researchers presented their findings Tuesday at the European Geosciences Union meeting in Vienna, Austria.
+The researchers are presenting their findings today (April 24) at the European Geosciences Union meeting in Vienna, Austria.